dalers/preproc/README.md

 preproc is coded in C and is compiled using a standard C compiler, typically Clang on FreeBSD (e.g. 10.3-RELEASE).

 1. Checkout code from Github to a convenient local directory.
-2. Compile using cc (% cc preproc.c -o preproc).
+2. Compile: % cc preproc.c -o preproc
+3. Execute: % ./preproc < log.txt

 Issue Tracking
 --------------